-PE lessons will be on Wednesdays full swimming kit will be needed for these lessons.
+Swimming lessons will be on Wednesdays full swimming kit will be needed for these lessons.
 PE kits should be left in school for the half term.

 Homework will be sent home each Friday, and should be completed and returned by the following Thursday.
 Spellings will also be sent home on Friday and should be practised in preparation for our spelling test each Thursday.

 To mark Stephen Lawrence day we discussed the issue of racism and what we could do to help prevent it.
 We looked at different situations in which racism had taken place we then discussed as a class what we would do if we had been there, from this we produced drama pieces.
 We also took part in a debate ‘Is protesting the way to end racism?’
 All of the class were extremely respectful and argued some fantastic points.

 A big thank you to our worship team for this half term.
 You have done a fantastic job at helping with each worship session and the class really enjoyed your final worship, that contained lots of exciting drama and singing!

 For the past few weeks we have trained how to be astronauts and took part in Mission X. In PE, we have performed exercise routines that astronauts complete in space.
 We all showed real perseverance and strength in every activity.